smketterer/accli/README.md

 ## Create a time Record

+- Can track time to a task, can be left blank
 - Value can accept standard '0:30' or '0.5' but also accepts an int of minutes.
   E.g '15' or '120'
 - Summary can user Ctrl+x Ctrl+e to launch $EDITOR for editing the message